danielmrhodes/JANUS/README.md

 To control the level scheme and excitations in the recoil nucleus, replace /Excitation/Projectile/ with /Excitation/Recoil/.
 All commands are identically the same.

 *If you input a level scheme, you must also input the probabilities or choose a state to populate.
 Otherwise the level scheme won't be used.*

+*In a Full simulation, the /Reaction/DeltaE command only affects what CM angles will be sampled.
+The Q-value, and corresponding LAB anlges, for each scattering event are calculated based on which excited states get populated.*

 Level Scheme File Format
 -----------------